 Dr. Abdirashid Elmi ‘Ainan’ is an environmental policy fellow with HIPS.
 He is an Associate Professor at the College of Life Sciences at Kuwait University, having obtained his Ph.D. in Environmental Science from McGill University in Canada.
 He is the recipient of the Natural Sciences and Engineering Research Council’s visiting scientist’s fellowship and is currently Vice Dean for Academic Affairs at Kuwait University.
 Dr. Elmi serves on the editorial boards of two international scientific journals and acts as a referee for a further ten.
-He has been invited as keynote speaker to various global conferences and presented his research findings at more than 30 others.
+He has been invited as a keynote speaker to various global conferences and presented his research findings at more than 30 others.

 Dr. Abdirashid Ismail is an economics policy fellow with the Heritage Institute.
 He’s also a post-doctoral researcher at the University of Helsinki where he obtained his Ph.D., and the author of “Somali State Failure: Players, Incentives & Institutions”.
-He has done an extensive research on political economy, post-conflict economy and state formation in Somalia.
+He has done extensive research on political economy, post-conflict economy and state formation in Somalia.
 Ismail also studies Somalis in the diaspora, with a focus on those in Europe.
 His academic articles have been published by some of the top journals in the world.

 Dr. Abdullahi Hussein has a Ph.D. in education from the University of London’s Institute of Education (now UCL).
 Dr. Hussein has published extensively, and in peer-reviewed journals, in the areas of impacts of wars on education, teacher development and the use of technology in education.
 Dr. Hussein’s recent publications include a book with the title ‘Freirian and Postcolonial Perspectives on The Development of ICT in HE’ and a book chapter on the ‘Impacts of wars on Curriculum and Medium of Instructions: Somali as a case study’.